 Owning an American Wirehair is the perfect compromise of an affectionate cat, without being too needy, and very active without being annoyingly hyper.
 These cats are good at entertaining themselves, but if left alone for too long, they will destroy your furniture through boredom.
 Being natural born hunters, they will love to bring you their daily animal catches.

 A rare breed, they are expensive to buy and likely to have genetic diseases unless adequately bred.
-If you have brought the Korat from a trustworthy breeder, you are in for a treat.
+If you have bought the Korat from a trustworthy breeder, you are in for a treat.
 They crave constant human attention and love interactive play.
 This is another breed that is not the most vocal, but you’ll know if they are annoyed by their facial expressions and interactions.
 These cats are likely to take a swipe at you if they feel like they do not have your full attention.

 One of the smallest cats on this list, the Singapura wouldn’t cause harm by throwing their full weight at their owner.
 Instead, they explore and climb all over you and anything they can get their paws on.
 So expect plenty of pawing and scratching.
 They are an incredibly vocal breed, so if they are bored in the house, you’ll likely hear about it before you can see it.
 Most cat breeds tend to lose their hyperactive playfulness as they leave childhood, but not the Singapura.